iDear-design/iDear-vuepress/extract-code/README.md

 ## Introduce

-Features and code presentation plugin forvuepress-theme-timi or other vuepress theme.
+Features and code presentation plugin forvuepress-theme-idear or other vuepress theme.

 ![demo](./bin/demo.png)